ebiose-ai/ebiose/README.md

 For more detailed instructions or troubleshooting tips, refer to the [official uv documentation](https://docs.astral.sh/uv/).

-> 💡 For the following, you may need to add the root of the repository to your `PYTHONPATH` environment variable.
-You may also use a `.env` file to do so.
+> 💡 Pro Tip: You may need to add the root of the repository to your `PYTHONPATH` environment variable.
+Alternatively, use a `.env` file to do so.

-## Understand forges and forge cycles
+## 🔍 Understand forges and forge cycles

 The Jupyter notebook [quickstart.ipynb](notebooks/quickstart.ipynb) is the easiest way to understand the basics and start experimenting with Ebiose.
-This notebook allows you to try so-called **architect agents** and **forges** on your very own problematic.
+This notebook lets you try out **architect agents** and **forges** on your very own challenges. 🤓

-## Implement your own forge
+## 🛠️ Implement your own forge

-To go further, the `examples/` directory contains a practical example of a complete forge made to optimize agents specialized in solving math problems.
-Look at `examples/[math_forge/math_forge.py](math_forge/math_forge.py)` for the implemetation of the 'MathLangGraphForge` forge.
+To go further, the `examples/` directory features a complete forge example designed to optimize agents that solve math problems.
+Check out `examples/[math_forge/math_forge.py](math_forge/math_forge.py)` for the implementation of the 'MathLangGraphForge' forge.

 To run a cycle of the Math forge, execute the following command in your project directory: